Scopsula/Labyrinth/README.md

 - I don't have a way to test MacOS however it may work.

 Music must be self downloaded (optional):
+- Labyrinth is modular so you can use your own music instead of the following
 - Download 1: https://dmdokuro.bandcamp.com/album/glass-structures-vol-1
 - Download 2: https://dmdokuro.bandcamp.com/album/glass-structures-vol-2
 - Credit to DM DOKURO